zenml-io/zenml/docs/book/advanced_guide/guide-aws-gcp-azure.md

 * Have an
   existing [AKS cluster](https://azure.microsoft.com/en-in/services/kubernetes-service/#documentation)
   set up.
+* Make sure you have the `az` cli set up first.
 * Download and [install](https://kubernetes.io/docs/tasks/tools/) `kubectl` and
   it to talk to your AKS cluster using the following command.
-Make sure you have the `az` cli set up first.

   ```powershell
   az aks get-credentials --resource-group RESOURCE_GROUP --name CLUSTER_NAME